Participating in Adaptive Sports is a non-pharmacological approach to addressing some of the following issues:

 Track and Field

 There are several upcoming opportunities to learn how to throw the shot put, discus and javelin!
-The first event will be April 26, 2019.
 Please check the schedule for details.
 If you are interested in track events, the PVACF can connect you with Track and Field Clinics where racing chairs are provided.

 Trap and Skeet